github/opensource.guide/_articles/finding-users.md

 When you feel ready, consider speaking at a conference to promote your project.
 Conferences can help you reach more people, sometimes from all over the world.

 Look for conferences that are specific to your language or ecosystem.
 Before you submit your talk, research the conference to tailor your talk for attendees and increase your chances of being accepted to speak at the conference.
-You can often get a sense of a conference's attendees by looking at a conference's speakers.
+You can often get a sense of your audience by looking at a conference's speakers.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/ry?s=180" class="pquote-avatar" alt="avatar">